kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 or browsing history.
 The ranker then applies a more sophisticated machine learning model to predict the relevance of each item to the user and sorts the items in order of predicted relevance.
 The output of the ranker is a sorted list of items that are likely to be of interest to the user.

+# How to structure the project
+Structuring an ML service is essential for a well-organized, maintainable, and scalable project.
+A well-structured project is easy to understand and easy to modify when requirements change.

+There are four base modules for structuring an ML service:
+- configs;
+- data preparation;
+- models;
+- utils

+`Configs` hold the parameters and settings of the project, data preparation contains the code for data processing and feature engineering, models contain the code for training, evaluating, and deploying models, and utils have common functions and classes that are frequently used throughout the project.

+Configs are an essential part of any ML project as they hold the settings and parameters of the project.
+Dynaconf is a popular Python package that simplifies working with configurations.
+Dynaconf enables developers to store configuration parameters in a file or an environment variable and read them in their code.
+An example of working with Dynaconf you can find in our project [here](https://github.com/kshurik/rekkobook/tree/chapter2/api_example/supplements/recsys/configs).
+It is a set of TOML files with parameters that are combined together using the Dynaconf loaders

+The `data preparation` module is responsible for loading and processing the input data before feeding it into the ML models.
+This module may contain functions for tasks such as data cleaning, normalization, feature engineering, and splitting the data into training and validation sets.
+Depending on the nature of the data and the specific ML problem being tackled, this module can be quite complex and may require its own submodules.

+The `models` module contains the actual ML models inference used to make predictions.
+This module may include different models for different tasks, as well as the code necessary to train and evaluate these models.
+In addition, this module may also include functions for loading and saving pre-trained models, as well as for fine-tuning models with new data.

+Finally, the `utils` module contains commonly used functions or classes shared across different parts of the service.
+This module may include functions for logging, visualization, file I/O, or any other utility functions that are not specific to either the data preparation or modeling modules.

+Thus, by separating the code into these four modules, the ML service can be organized in a logical and modular way, making it easier to maintain and extend over time.